City Guide / Charleston

 Cost of living in Charleston, SC

-Since Charleston is a major city situated on the water, the cost of living must be pretty high, right?
+Since Charleston is a major coastal city, the cost of living must be pretty high, right?
 Well, yes and no. The cost of living in Charleston is above the national average, but much of that comes down to housing.
-Assuming you can afford a house or rental unit, the city is at or below the national average in most other categories.
+Assuming you can afford a house or rental unit, the Holy City is at or below the national average in most other categories.

 When planning your move to Charleston, keep the following expenses in mind: